Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/vin_cli.rst

 To manually confirm that the file has been received navigate to ``/opt/VIN/outputs/`` for *Linux* and ``C:\ProgramData\VIN\outputs`` for *Windows* and ensure that the file is located in this directory.
 Additionally, ``/opt/VIN/receipts/sent/`` for *Linux* and ``C:\ProgramData\VIN\receipts\sent`` for *Windows* should contain a new cryptographic receipt.

-For all of the options available with the ``share`` command, refer to the :ref:`supported-commands` table.
+For all of the options available with the ``share`` command, refer to the :ref:`vincli-commands` table.

 GETPEERS